agmangas/keycloak-poc/README.md

-# keycloak-poc
+# Keycloak Proof-of-Concept

-A minimal proof-of-concept to get some experience with Keycloak
+A minimal proof-of-concept to get some experience with Keycloak.